XXX: Return of Xander Cage

-XXX: Return of Xander Cage (released as XXX: Reactivated in some countries) is a 2017 American action thriller film directed by D.J.
+XXX: Return of Xander Cage (released as XXX: Reactivated in some countries) is a 2017 American action spy film directed by D.J.
 Caruso and written by F. Scott Frazier.
-The film stars Vin Diesel in the lead role, Donnie Yen, Deepika Padukone, Kris Wu, Ruby Rose, Tony Jaa, Nina Dobrev, Toni Collette, Ariadna Gutiérrez, Hermione Corfield, and Samuel L. Jackson.
-It is the third installment in the XXX film series and a sequel to both XXX (2002) and XXX: State of the Union (2005).
+The third installment in the XXX film series and a sequel to both XXX (2002) and XXX: State of the Union (2005), it stars Vin Diesel in the title role along with Donnie Yen, Deepika Padukone, Kris Wu, Ruby Rose, Tony Jaa, Nina Dobrev, Toni Collette, Ariadna Gutiérrez, Hermione Corfield, and Samuel L. Jackson.

-Paramount Pictures released the film on January 20, 2017, in 2D, RealD 3D and IMAX 3D.
-The film received mixed reviews from critics and grossed over $346 million worldwide against a production budget of $85 million, making it both the franchise's and Revolution Studios' highest-grossing film.
+Released on January 20, 2017, in 2D, RealD 3D and IMAX 3D by Paramount Pictures, the film received mixed reviews from critics but was commercially successful, grossing over $346 million worldwide against a production budget of $85 million and subsequently becoming both the franchise's and Revolution Studios' highest-grossing film.

 Plot

-NSA Agent Augustus Gibbons attempts to recruit footballer Neymar for the Triple-X (XXX) program when a satellite crashes, apparently killing them both.
-Shortly afterwards, a team of four skilled individuals led by Xiang infiltrate a highly guarded CIA office in New York City and retrieve "Pandora's Box", a device which is capable of controlling satellites to crash at specific locations as warheads.
-CIA Agent Jane Marke tracks down former xXx operative Xander Cage, who faked his death and has been living in self-imposed exile in the Dominican Republic and convinces him to return to active service to retrieve the device.
+In Brazil, a satellite that had fallen out of orbit crashes on NSA Agent Augustus Gibbons who is attempting to recruit footballer Neymar for the Triple-X (xXx) program, seemingly killing them both.

+In New York City, Xiang's team infiltrates a CIA office to recover "Pandora's Box", a device that can crash satellites as warheads.
+CIA Agent Jane Marke finds ex-operative Xander Cage, who faked his death and lives in the Dominican Republic.
+She persuades Xander to return and retrieve the device.

-In London, after enlisting an old friend, Ainsley, for help, Xander tracks down the attackers to the Philippines.
-At an RAF outpost in Lakenheath, a unit of Special Forces operatives led by Paul Donovan is assigned to help Xander, but he rejects them in favor of his own team, composed of sharpshooter Adele Wolff, DJ Harvard "Nicks" Zhou, and getaway driver Tennyson "The Torch".
-They are also aided by introverted weapons specialist Becky Clearidge.
-The team locates Xiang and his teammates Serena, Talon and Hawk, and Xander meets Xiang in an underground nightclub on a remote island, where Xiang reveals that his team are also xXx agents, recruited by Gibbons.
-He claims to have stolen Pandora's Box to prevent its misuse, although Serena believes they should destroy it.
+In London, Xander enlists his old friend Ainsley's help and tracks attackers to the Philippines.
+At an RAF outpost in Lakenheath, a Special Forces unit led by Paul Donovan is assigned to assist Xander, but he rejects them for his own team: sharpshooter Adele Wolff, DJ Harvard "Nicks" Zhou, getaway driver Tennyson "The Torch," and weapons expert Becky Clearidge.

-Shortly after, Russian soldiers raid the island.
-The group manages to fend off the attackers, while Xiang manages to escape with Pandora's Box.
-Xander intercepts Xiang and chases him to a nearby beach.
-Serena betrays him, destroys the Box and joins Xander's team, while Xiang escapes and regroups with Talon and Hawk.
-After another satellite crash in the Olympic Stadium in Moscow, Marke determines that the device that Serena destroyed was only a prototype, and that both teams have been wasting time, while Xander determines that CIA Director Anderson is involved in the conspiracy and that the actual Pandora's Box is in his hands.
+The team finds Xiang and his teammates Serena, Talon, and Hawk.
+Xander meets Xiang in an underground nightclub on a remote island, where Xiang reveals that his team are also xXx agents recruited by Gibbons.
+Xiang says he stole Pandora's Box to prevent misuse, but Serena wanted to destroy it.
+Russian soldiers then raid the island.
+The group fights them off, while Xiang escapes with the device.
+Xander chases him to a nearby beach.
+Serena betrays Xiang, destroys the Box, and joins Xander, while Xiang escapes to regroup with Talon and Hawk.